eloisebarrow/recurring-queries-api/README.md

 ### To Do

-- focus host field on load
 - add an optional user ID field to query form so you can just see queries associated with a given user ID
 - refactor post-cancel behavior to re-render remaining queries
 - better highlight rows with user ID typed in
+- hide rows that don't match user id from search field
 - add functionality to sort rows by any column
 - handle API errors - general handling DONE, wip clearer error messaging (working logic: 403s indicate invalid host/key submission, 400s indicate "that the server cannot or will not process the request due to something that is perceived to be a client error (e.g., malformed request syntax, invalid request message framing, or deceptive request routing)")
 - Determine how to display a query that has been cancelled but persists in the recurring queries list (may be able to use https://dashapi.chartbeat.com/query/v2/combined/list/)